Loco00003/locoweb/content/machines/vulnyx/Easy machines/Serve - vulnyx/index.md

 ![](imagenes/Pasted%20image%2020240122214047.png)

 Ok, we are in, but theres nothing there...
-Maybe, if we try login with SSH?
+Maybe, if we try to login with SSH?

 ![](imagenes/Pasted%20image%2020240122214748.png)